MattRib/financial_app/README.md

 1. Use the preinstalled Tailwind PostCSS plugin (no CLI needed)

 - We added `tailwind.config.cjs` and `postcss.config.cjs` already, and imported Tailwind into `src/index.css`.
 - Vite will use PostCSS, so you can run `npm run dev` and Tailwind will work.

-2. Use the official Tailwind v3 CLI to generate files with `npx` (one-time):
+2.Use the official Tailwind v3 CLI to generate files with `npx` (one-time):

 ```powershell
 npx -p tailwindcss@3 tailwindcss init -p
 ```

-3. Install the Tailwind v3 CLI as a dev dependency (longer-term):
+3.Install the Tailwind v3 CLI as a dev dependency (longer-term):

 ```powershell
 npm install -D tailwindcss@3 postcss autoprefixer